 Treat diseases that increase liver cancer risk

 Certain inherited diseases can cause cirrhosis of the liver, increasing a person’s risk for liver cancer.
 Finding and treating these diseases early in life could lower this risk.
-For example, all children in families with hemochromatosis should be screened for the disease and treated if they have it.
-Treatment regularly removes small amounts of blood to lower the amount of excess iron in the body.
+For example, all children in families with hemochromatosis (a genetic iron absorption disorder) should be screened for the disease and treated regularly if they have it.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.